William-La/cs124/docs/design.md

 We really are proud of the new sorting system we put in place as it seemed quite challenging at first.
 Thankfully, the videos from the Firebase days did help us sort our data, but seeing it work in real-time with our functioning tasks was a great feeling!
 We’re also incredibly proud of the new colors we added to our application as we feel like it fits our “aesthetic” and that we were able to finally fix our filtering issue before the due date too :)

+### Proud designs from previous labs
 One task that seemed incredibly daunting was our “filter” task which had to check the status of a task and only display the user-selected filter on the screen.
 At first, we suspected that this would take quite a large portion of our time together so we decided to leave it off till the end.
-But, after reading up on useEffect() and looking into the switch keyword, we realized that we could definitely understand how to implement this and how to connect the pieces together.
-When we were able to get our filter to work, we felt incredibly proud and also more confident in our debugging skills too.
+When we were able to get our filter to work, we felt incredibly proud and also more confident in our debugging skills.
 We're also very proud of the design decisions we made when implementing this filter option, as we believe the "View" bar and dropdown menu are very user friendly approaches to filtering.

 Finally, we’re extremely proud of everything we made!
 It seemed daunting at first to make a WHOLE application in React, but, after many hours of debugging, celebration, and google searching we are so proud of it and think it can definitely evolve to something even better too!